ayberkgezer/poe-api-manager/README.md

 ## Introduction
 The purpose of this library is to make the economic data in the Path of Exile game easily usable.
+This library is written in typescript.

 >Important!: For economy, it is taken from the poe.ninja and poe.watch